KshitizPandya/Natural-Language-Processing-with-Machine-Learning/README.md

 **Natural Language Processing (NLP)** refers to the branch of computer science and more specifically, the branch of Artificial Intelligence concerned with giving computers the ability to understnad text and spoken words in much the same way human beings can.*

 ### [What is NLP](https://github.com/KshitizPandya/Natural-Language-Processing-with-Machine-Learning/blob/main/1.%20NLP%20Basics/1.1.%20what%20is%20NLP.ipynb)
 First step of any project installation of necessary modules.
-Here we give light how to install NLTK and explore different functions of nltk module.
+Here I have given light on how to install NLTK and explore different functions of nltk module.

 ### [Reading in Text Data & Why Do We Need to Clean the Text](https://github.com/KshitizPandya/Natural-Language-Processing-with-Machine-Learning/blob/main/1.%20NLP%20Basics/1.2.%20reading%20in%20text%20data%20%26%20why%20do%20we%20need%20cleaning.ipynb)
 The first step of any task performed for processing is reading the data and retriving the information.

 Points covered here are:
-* splitting the data and create a list.
+* Splitting the data and create a list.
-* differentiating labels and texts.
+* Differentiating labels and texts.

 ### [How to Explore a Dataset](https://github.com/KshitizPandya/Natural-Language-Processing-with-Machine-Learning/blob/main/1.%20NLP%20Basics/1.3.%20How%20to%20explore%20a%20dataset.ipynb)
 Exploring the provided dataset is the next step to working with any big project which requires NLP.

 Points covered here are:
-* reading in the text data from dataset (Here - `SMSSpamCollection.tsv`).
+* Reading in the text data from dataset (Here - `SMSSpamCollection.tsv`).
 * Exploring the dataset - shape, how many spam/ham are there?, how much missing data is there i.e, null values?

 ### [Learning How to Use Regular Expressions](https://github.com/KshitizPandya/Natural-Language-Processing-with-Machine-Learning/blob/main/1.%20NLP%20Basics/1.4.%20learning%20how%20to%20use%20regular%20expressions.ipynb)
 Regular expressions or in short known as regex is a defined as a sequence of characters that specificies pattern in text.

 Points covered here are:
 * What is `re package`.
-* difference between `.split()` and `.findall()`
+* Difference between `.split()` and `.findall()`
-* splitting a sentence into a list of words.
+* Splitting a sentence into a list of words.
     - exploring - \s, \s+, \W+, \S+, and various parameters.
-* replacing a specific string.
+* Replacing a specific string.

 Other functions of 're' can also be explored such as .search(), .match(), etc..

 ### [Implementating a Pipeline to Clean the Text](https://github.com/KshitizPandya/Natural-Language-Processing-with-Machine-Learning/blob/main/1.%20NLP%20Basics/1.5.%20implementing%20a%20pipeline%20to%20clean%20text.ipynb)
 Implementation of pre build pipelins for cleaning the text is a necessary task to get the desired output more efficiently.

 Points covered here are:
 * Remove Punctuations